 A certificate and lease

 You receive shares and a proprietary lease when you close on your co-op purchase.
 The shares are your ownership in the corporation, while the proprietary lease allows you to live in a particular unit in the building.
 This means you are a building tenant.
 The proprietary lease outlines the house rules your rights and obligations, such as whether you can sublet the apartment, your monthly maintenance charges, and the rules regarding the sale of shares.
-If you are applying for a mortgage, the bank’s collateral are the co-op shares and proprietary lease.
+If you are applying for a mortgage, the bank’s collaterals are the co-op shares and proprietary lease.

 Your ownership interest